FreeBSD 11.2+ vm.objects sysctl Kernel Heap Information Disclosure

 Control messages are basically extra bits of information that can be sent with a message.
 The control messages themselves are just sent in an array, one after another, and each message in that list can have a different “type”, length and associated data.

-For UNIX domain sockets, there are a few different types of extra data that a
+For UNIX domain sockets, there are a few different types of extra

-, which allows a process to send file descriptors to the
+, which allows a process to send file

 handle: